 - Start with as broad of a search as possible by searching only for a surname first.
 Then slowly add more details about a specific family or person: given name, place, date, other relatives, etc.

-- Filter your results by categories and collections to focus your search on a specific fact or event in the life of a person.
+- Filter your results by categories and collections to focus your search on a specific fact or event in the person’s life.

 - Repeat your search often (every three months or so), as more records are added to MyHeritage every month.